-Towards the fall of 2012 posh London fine wine and spirits merchant Berry Brothers & Rudd (they bottled our Whisky Bible 2013 triumphant Macduff 2000) launched two 1976 single cask expressions from the Isle of Jura Distillery.
-Now, BBR has quite a lot of experience selecting jolly good Scotch and have spent very many years tending their specially chosen whiskey casks.
-In fact it is the oldest wine and spirit merchant in the United Kingdom having traded from the same shop in the very heart of London town since 1698.
+Towards the tail end of 2012 posh fine wine and spirits merchant Berry Brothers & Rudd (they bottled our Whiskey Bible 2013 triumphant Macduff 2000) launched two 1976 single cask expressions from the Isle of Jura Distillery.
+Now, BBR has quite a lot of experience selecting jolly good whiskey and have spent very many years tending their specially chosen casks.
+In fact it is the oldest wine and spirit merchant in the country having traded from the same shop in the very heart of London since 1698.

-Isle of Jura is rarely bottled by independents, in recent memory only a Jura 20 Year Old Douglas Laing springs to mind.
-This pair from Berry's are, amazingly, twin whiskey casks #888 & #889 both ex-sherry hogsheads which incidentally are the most expensive Berry's Own bottlings we've ever seen.
+Isle of Jura is rarely bottled by independents, in recent memory only a Jura 20 Year Old Douglas Laing (£142.99 £119.16 ex VAT) springs to mind.
+This pair from Berry’s are, amazingly, twin casks #888 & #889 both ex-sherry hogsheads which incidentally are the most expensive Berry’s Own bottlings we’ve ever seen.
 Here is a rare opportunity to compare and contrast two posh and seemingly very similar whiskies.
-Let's give them a whirl....
+Let’s give them a whirl….

 Jura 35 Year Old / 1976 / 55.1% Cask #889

 Nose: Plum jam, sweet sherry, oak, leaf tobacco, dried fruit, waxed lemon peel.

 Palate: Melted butter, plums, black treacle, cinnamon, nutmeg, oak, ash.
 Tobacco and leather leading to a warm & spicy dry finish.
 Outstanding!

 Jura 35 Year Old / 1976 / 53.5% Cask #888

 Nose: Very shy compared with its sibling, some sweet sherry, raisins, mocha coffee, damp musky warehouse, lavender and beeswax.